survivejs/webpack-book/manuscript/techniques/04_testing.md

 }
 ```

-To make webpack pick this up, a small amount of configuration is required:
+To allow webpack to pick this up, a small amount of configuration is required:

 **webpack.mocha.js**